ujtakk/mvint/README.md

 If you specified `--iframes` option, bounding boxes are visualized for only I-frames.

-### Qualititative Evaluation
+### Qualitative Evaluation
-In prior to quantitative evaluation, we could qualititatively check results produced by MVint.
+In prior to quantitative evaluation, we could qualitatively check results produced by MVint.
 Execute the command below to check:
 ```
 python interp.py movie/corgi